bamarni/pi64/README.md

 ## FAQ

+### How do I update the Linux Kernel?

+You can upgrade the Linux Kernel using this command :

+    sudo pi64-update

+This would make sure the latest release from https://github.com/bamarni/pi64-kernel is installed.

+*Do not use `apt-get` to install or update a kernel, kernel modules or kernel headers as this is not supported.*

 ### Can I still run 32-bit programs with pi64?

 You should be able to run 32-bit programs out of the box as long as they're statically linked.
 You can check this with the `file` command :